c323ph/academic-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-# role: Professor of Artificial Intelligence
+ role: We provide products that will help you achieve a simple, basic upkeep of your health.

 # Organizations/Affiliations
 # organizations:
 # - name: Stanford University
 #  url: ""

 # Short bio (displayed in user profile at end of posts)
- bio: We provide products that will help you achieve a simple, basic upkeep of your health.
+#  bio:

 # interests:
 # - Artificial Intelligence